Every issue in politics, I once said, typically boils down to the fundamental, opposing forces of fear and faith.

 The fact of the matter is, and I shouldn’t say fact because it is still just a theory, most people have had their heads stuck in the sand, and I think everything that has unfolded recently is a direct, if not the most clear, product of this collective decision by We the People.

-We’ve been waiting for Donald in more ways than one, and we’ve been lacking democracy long before he showed up.
+We’ve been waiting for this man in more ways than one, and we’ve been lacking democracy long before he showed up.
 Occupy Wall Street didn’t happen by accident, and it’s failure to succeed was no accident either.
 Democracy can never truly function without actual, mostly organized participation by the people.
 When we cease to care about our government, indeed our own democracy; then democracy, our government, will cease to care about us.
 We want to stick our heads in the sand?
 This is what we get.
-Our government will produce leaders who fail to serve us.
-It will produce leaders who don’t lead.
-It will produce people who only serve themselves.
-It will produce tyrants.
+Our government will produce leaders who not only fail to serve us, or leaders who don’t lead, but it will produce individuals who only serve themselves.
+It will, eventually, produce tyrants.

-On the weekend Trump announced his travel ban, the ACLU received more than 350,000 online donations, totaling $24 million in that weekend alone.
+On the weekend he announced his travel ban, the ACLU received more than 350,000 online donations, totaling $24 million in that weekend alone.
 Normally, it raises about $4 million in one year.